wimrijnders/V3DLib/README.md

 ## Credit where Credit is Due
 This project builds upon the [QPULib](https://github.com/mn416/QPULib) project, by **Matthew Naylor**.
-I fully acknowledge his work for the Videcore 4 and am grateful for what he has acheived in setting up the compilation and assembly.
+I fully acknowledge his work for the Videcore 4 and am grateful for what he has achieved in setting up the compilation and assembly.

 `QPULib`, however, is no longer under development, and I felt the need to expand it to support